National communism: In Romania (1960s–1980s)

 Nicolae Ceaușescu and his wife, Elena Ceaușescu, in 1986.
 Under Ceaușescu, the Romanian Communist Party adopted Romanian nationalism as part of its ideology.

 Although the term "national communism" was never officially used by the Romanian Communist Party, it has been used to describe the ideology of the Socialist Republic of Romania between the early 1960s and 1989.
 Gheorghe Gheorghiu-Dej originally developed an emphasis on Romanian nationalism when attempted to pursue a more autonomous domestic and foreign policy independent from the Soviet Union.
 This culminated in 1964 when Gheorghiu-Dej announced a "declaration of independence", abandoning communist internationalism.
 Gheorghiu-Dej's successor, Nicolae Ceaușescu, developed this further by combining both Marxist–Leninist principles and doctrines of Romanian nationalism.
 In 1971, through his July Theses manifesto, Ceaușescu declared a national cultural revolution.
 National communism in Romania was built around Ceaușescu's cult of personality and the idealization of Romanian history, also known as protochronism.
 The main argument of the tenet was the endless and unanimous fighting throughout two thousand years to achieve unity and independence.
+The National Communism of Ceaușescu is described to be chauvinist.

 Part of Romanian national communism was the rehabilitation of Romanian historical figures who had previously been denounced by the communist regime.
 Examples include the nationalist historian Nicolae Iorga and Ion Antonescu, a fascist Conducător.
 These figures were deemed as Romanian patriots despite their strong anti-communist views.

+In Bulgaria

+The Bulgarian Communist Party advocated for left-wing nationalism during the Second World War and the early post-war years in the sense of national liberation; afterwards, they began to reject nationalism.
+Years later Lyudmila Zhivkova, the daughter of Todor Zhivkov combined cultural nationalism with Marxism-Leninism, while Todor Zhikov openly rejected nationalism, he is still described as nationalist, extreme nationalist and chauvinist.
+Due the rise of ethno-nationalism in Bulgaria, the communism in Bulgaris got called "Xenophobic Communism".

+In Hungary

+János Kádár gets described as national communist with even the CIA describing him as such, however Kádár made it clear in his speeches that he supported proletarian internationalism and socialist patriotism.
+After Kádár, national communism in Hungary is seen as chauvinist.
+Tibor Szamuely and Béla Kun both had somewhat nationalistic views, especially after the Little Entente declared war on the Hungarian Soviet Republic and many Hungarian Communists had negative views of the Slavic minorities because most of them joined the White Army.

+"Just as a diligent, good gardener chases away the children who climb over the fence to steal apples, so do the Hungarian workers chase away the Romanians and Czechoslovaks.
+These factories and plants, these forests and fields, villages and towns—all this is ours, and we will not give them to anyone—this is how the Hungarian proletarians think.
+Naturally, this is indeed the case.
+We will not give up Soviet Hungary to anyone." - Szamuely Tibor.